 What does the world look like after you become an FBI agent?
 On a daily basis, where do you work, who do you interact with, and what tools do you need to do your job?
 It turns out, the work environment for FBI agents is just as diverse as their educational backgrounds.

-FBI agents are placed in cities all over the country, so travel is often a mandatory part of the job.
+FBI special agents are placed in cities all over the country and overseas, so travel is often a mandatory part of the job.
 Depending on the specific position, an FBI agent may spend an entire day in an office, sorting through documents or working on a computer, or on location at a crime scene, logging evidence and building an investigation.
 They may also spend a day or more in a courtroom, providing expert witness information during criminal cases.
 Of course, an FBI’s work can be dangerous, as they are often responsible for catching violent criminals and making arrests.

 Becoming an FBI Agent: Pros & Cons